-While one might think that AutoScale will become less valuable as setup times decrease (due to, example, sleep states or virtual machines), we find that this is not the case.
-AutoScale can significantly lower response times when compared to existing policies even for low setup times (see Figure 9).
+While one might think that AutoScale will become less valuable as setup times decrease (due to, for example, sleep states or virtual machines), or as server idle power decreases (due to, for example, advances in processor technology), we find that this is not the case.
+AutoScale can significantly lower response times and power consumption when compared to existing policies even for low setup times (see Figure 9) and reasonably low idle power (see Figure 10).
 In fact, even when the setup time is only 20s, AutoScale can lower 95%ile response times by a factor of 3.